HEALTH & WELLNESS

 Vaccinations against these diseases are free, and your family doctor should not charge you for providing updated immunization records to avoid suspension from school.

-For more information, please contact your family doctor or the Public Health Department in your area.
-Please see the contact information listed below:
+For more information, please contact your family doctor or the Public Health Department:

 605 Rossland Road East